mpsantos7/Really-Simple-Programs-for-Msxgl/README.md

-C codes really simple samples made with the MSXGL Library.
+Really simple C samples made with the MSXGL Library for MSX computers.

 mcu_3sprites.c and mcu_3sprites60degrees.c animate sprites, the former with two sprites at 180 degrees and the latter with three sprites at 60 degrees.
 Both use trigonometric tables with 31 values.